Changxi

 Changxi (常羲) or Changyi (常儀) is a Chinese lunar goddess worshiped in the traditional Chinese pantheon.
 Known from ancient times, the earliest historical information on Changxi can be traced back to the Classic of Mountains and Seas (Shan-hai Ching).
 She is the wife of Di Jun and the mother of twelve moons.
+Greek equivalent is Selene.

 History

 The earliest known mention of Changxi is made in the mythic text The Canon of the Mountains and Seas, romanised as Shan-hai Ching.
 A single line in it reads: "The Emperor Jun married Changxi, who gave birth to twelve Moons."

 Mythology

-The God of the Eastern Sky Di Jun had three wives, including Changxi, who was regarded as his first wife Xihe's western counterpart; while Xihe gave birth to suns, Changxi bore twelve unique moon daughters that would complete a full journey across the heavens every day.
+The God of the Eastern Sky Di Jun had two wives, including Changxi, who was regarded as his first wife Xihe's western counterpart; while Xihe gave birth to suns, Changxi bore twelve unique moon daughters that would complete a full journey across the heavens every day.
 She bathed her children in a water pool.
 Described as an "important early goddess", her significance amongst the deities gradually waned and she was eventually "demoted to a minor position".